atomist-skills/yamllint-skill/README.md

 # What it's useful for

-Get consistency across your Yaml files.
+Get consistency across your YAML files.

 * Run [yamllint](https://yamllint.readthedocs.io) with the same
 consistent configuration across all of your projects